abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

   - *Functions* - Declaration and use, arguments and parameters, call by values vs call by reference.

-  - *Debbuging* - Call stack, common mistakes, understanding compiler messages.
+  - *Debugging* - Call stack, common mistakes, understanding compiler messages.

-  - *Structs* - Initializing, nested strcuctures, variants.
+  - *Structs* - Initializing, nested structures, variants.

   - *Character Strings* - Basic, arrays of char, character operation.

   - *Pointes* - Definition and use, using with functions and arrays, malloc, pointer arithmetic.

-  - *The Preproccesor* - #define, #include.
+  - *The Preprocessor* - #define, #include.

   - *Input and Output* - getchar, scanf.